sztrzask/maklipsa.github.io/_posts/2017-02-02-Choosing-centralized-logging-and-monitoring-system.md

 **The bad**
 - working with custom events is not that great
-- no collecting of system performance counters (can be easily written, but still a minus)
+- no collection of system performance counters (can be easily written, but still a minus)
 - no log aggregation
 - no alerting

 ![ELK Stack + Graphite/Graphana](/data/2017-02-02-Choosing-centralized-logging-and-monitoring-system/elk.png){: .logo}